Secure and Green RSMA-Assisted Heterogeneous ISAC: Introduction

 \end{enumerate}

-The remainder of the paper is organized as follows: The channel model, PR-ISAC CRNs architecture, and signal models accompanied by performance indicators are provided in Section II.
+The remainder of the paper is organized as follows: The channel model, heterogeneous ISAC architecture, and signal models accompanied by performance metrics are provided in Section II.
 Section III formulates the optimization problem, and present the corresponding solutions.
 Numerical results and simulations are provided in Section IV.
 Section V concludes this paper by summarizing its main message and key remarks.

-\textbf{Notations:} Matrices and vectors are denoted as uppercase boldface and lowercase boldface, respectively. ${\left( \cdot \right)^{\rm{H}}}$, ${\mathop{\rm Tr}\nolimits} \left( \cdot \right)$, ${\mathop{\rm rank}\nolimits} \left( \cdot \right)$, and ${\left\| \cdot \right\|_2}$ are the Hermitian transpose operation, trace operation, rank operation, and 2-norm operation. ${\mathbb{C}^{x \times y}}$ stands for the 2-dimension complex space. ${{\bf{I}}_Z}$ represents the $Z \times Z$ identity matrix, ${{\bf{I}}_{{Z \times 1}}}$ represents the $\left( {{Z} \times 1} \right)$-dimension unit vector, $ \otimes $ denotes the Kroneker product of two matrices, $\mathcal{O}$ is computational complexity, and ${\left[ x \right]^ + } = \max \left\{ {0,x} \right\}$.
+\textbf{Notations:} Matrices and vectors are denoted as uppercase boldface and lowercase boldface, respectively. ${\left( \cdot \right)^{\rm{H}}}$, ${\mathop{\rm Tr}\nolimits} \left( \cdot \right)$, ${\mathop{\rm rank}\nolimits} \left( \cdot \right)$, and ${\left\| \cdot \right\|_2}$ are the Hermitian transpose operation, trace operation, rank operation, and 2-norm operation. ${\mathbb{C}^{x \times y}}$ stands for the 2-dimension complex space. ${{\bf{I}}_{Z \times Z}}$ represents the $Z \times Z$ identity matrix, ${{\bf{I}}_{{Z \times 1}}}$ represents the $\left( {{Z} \times 1} \right)$-dimension unit vector, $ \otimes $ denotes the Kroneker product of two matrices, $\mathcal{O}$ is computational complexity, and ${\left[ x \right]^ + } = \max \left\{ {0,x} \right\}$.